 That’s why I like Tara underlying that point once more.
 Tara’s definition of education is more about self-discovery and learning things because they can enrich the quality of your life.
 I’m sad if education becomes a system of polarization and division.

-From that moment on I realized something really important that stayed with me for the rest of my life: I realized that I was learning more than ever because now I was finding answers to questions I really had.
+I realized something really important that stayed with me for the rest of my life: I realized that I was learning more than ever because now I was finding answers to questions I really had.

 “I think education is really just a process of self-discovery—of developing a sense of self and what you think.
 I think of [it] as this great mechanism of connecting and equalizing.”